 Who says you can’t have your cake and eat it too?
 Pssh, please!
 When it looks this good and tastes this good, we’re putting it in our mouths.

 This is an essential March Madness recipe.
 It oozes basketball about as much as it oozes deliciousness.
 Make this.
 Don’t think about it.
 Make it.
 You and your friends won’t be sorry.
-It’s the perfect addition to any basketball party or.
+It’s the perfect addition to any basketball watch party.

 1 ½ cups salted butter, room temp